Barnamoy-roy/Nibbble/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

+##usage
+- Sign in or sign up using Clerk authentication to access the platform.
+- Explore posts created by fellow designers for inspiration.
+- Create, edit, or delete your own posts to showcase your work.
+- Upload images for your posts, which will be securely stored in Firebase Cloud Storage.

+##Contributing
+- Contributions are welcome!
+If you have any suggestions, feature requests, or bug reports, please open an issue or submit a pull request.

+##License
+- This project is licensed under the MIT License.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.